vil/H4X-Tools/readme.md

 To update the tool, run `sh update.sh` if you are on Linux.

-If you are on Windows, run the program as usual and run the update option.
+If you are on Windows, run the program as usual (Inside the folder!!!) and run the update option.

 ### Only tested on Fedora 35 and Windows 10
 But it should work fine on other Linux distros and Windows 11 too.